-Services or supplies related to intellectual disability for members age 18 or older, or related to learning disorders, hippotherapy, and maintenance therapy and programs.
+Services or supplies related to hippotherapy, and maintenance therapy and programs.

 Third-party Liability Claims

 Services and supplies for treatment of a medical condition for which a third party is or may be responsible, to the extent of any recovery received from or on behalf of the third party (see section 11.3.2).